akashpathak9587/customized-sop-generator/README.md

+**Tech Stack Used:**

+1. **React**: The core frontend library for building user interfaces.
+React's component-based architecture allows for the creation of reusable UI elements.

+2. **Node.js**: Used on the backend to create a server for handling API requests and business logic.

+3. **Express.js**: A web application framework for Node.js, providing robust routing and middleware capabilities for the backend.

+4. **Nodemailer**: A Node.js module for sending email notifications.
+Used for sending email confirmations and notifications to users.

+5. **Nodemailer-Express-Handlebars**: A package that integrates Handlebars templates with Nodemailer to generate and send HTML emails.

+6. **Axios**: A promise-based HTTP client for making API requests from the React frontend to the Node.js backend.

+**Design Practices:**

+1. **Component-Based Architecture**: The project follows a component-based architecture where UI elements are encapsulated within reusable React components.
+This promotes modularity and maintainability.

+2. **State Management (if applicable)**: Depending on the project's complexity, state management may be implemented using tools like React Context API or Redux to centralize and manage application state.

+3. **Responsive Design**: The user interface is designed to be responsive, ensuring a consistent and user-friendly experience across various screen sizes and devices.

+4. **Environmental Configuration**: Sensitive information like email credentials and API keys is stored securely using environment variables to protect sensitive data.

+**Other Notable Aspects:**

+1. **Email Notifications**: The project leverages Nodemailer and Nodemailer-Express-Handlebars to send email notifications to users, enhancing user engagement and providing confirmation of actions.

+2. **Form Handling**: The project includes form handling for user input.
+Data submitted via forms is processed on the server, demonstrating data validation and interaction with the backend.

 Certainly!
 Here's a description of the directory structure for the "Customized SOP Generator" project, which combines React for the frontend and Node.js for the backend:

 ```plaintext